Metropsis research edition

 Highly accurate colour reproduction and spatial uniformity

-Display++ reproduces colours with high accuracy (average CIE DE2000 < 0.3) and high spatial uniformity (over 95%) across the screen area.
-It offers up to 16-bits per channel colour resolution, which will allow the investigator to obtain very fine contrast levels.
+Display++ UHD reproduces colours with high accuracy (average CIE DE2000 < 0.3) and high spatial uniformity (over 95%) across the screen area.
+It offers 10-bit RGB native colour precision, up to 12-bit with Deep Colour Technology, allowing the investigator to obtain very fine contrast levels.

 Self-calibrating monitor

-• Integrated colour sensor for real time luminance calibration.
-Ensures accurate light output, regardless of the effects of ageing
+• Real time calibration ensures accurate luminance, regardless of the effects of warm up and ageing

-• Hardware gamma correction tables and bespoke CRS CIE XYZ colour management system ensure accurate colour reproduction over the entire gamut
+• Hardware spatial uniformity correction, gamma correction, and CIE XYZ colour management system ensures accurate colour reproduction

-• Integrates with audio, eye tracking and behavioral response devices, and compatible with solutions from vendors (e.g. equipment for recording EEG/ERPs, eye trackers, neurophysiological amplifiers, equipment for recording evoked potentials, TMS stimulators).
+• Integrates with CRS audio, eye tracking and behavioural response devices, and compatible with solutions from other vendors

 References